bcg5039/art-api-exam/README.md

 ```
 {
     "ok": true,
-    "id": "painting_persistence_of_memory",
-    "rev": "1-c617189487fbe325d01cb7fc74acf45b"
+    "id": this will be an integer value that will vary depending on the number of rows in your painting table
 }
 ```

-#### Response 409
+#### Response 500

-Oops this is the error message received if the painting you are trying to create already exists check your database and make sure the id value is not taken by another painting if your sure its a new painting.
+Oops this is the error message received if the painting you are trying to create already exists check your database and make sure the name value is not taken by another painting if your sure its a new painting.
 The response error will look like this.
 ```
 {
-  "name": "conflict",
+    "name": "HTTPError",
+    "statusCode": 500,
-  "status": 409,
+    "status": 500,
-  "message": "Document update conflict.",
+    "message": "",
-  "reason": "Document update conflict.",
-  "error": "conflict"
+    "sql": "INSERT INTO painting SET `name` = 'The Persistence of Ze Memory', `movement` = 'surrealism', `artist` = 'Salvador Dali', `yearCreated` = 1931, `museumName` = 'Musuem of Modern Art', `museumLocation` = 'New York' ",
+    "index": 0,
+    "sqlState": "23000",
+    "sqlMessage": "Duplicate entry 'The Persistence of Ze Memory' for key 'name_UNIQUE'",
+    "errno": 1062,
+    "code": "ER_DUP_ENTRY"
 }
 ```